Electrical and Electronic Engineering

-You will learn from world-renowned experts, apply your knowledge in our state-of-the-art laboratory, and benefit from outstanding industrial links and opportunities for scholarships and placements.
+You will learn from world-renowned experts, apply your knowledge in our state-of-the-art laboratory and will benefit from outstanding industrial links and opportunities for scholarships and placements.
 These links provide privileged access to industrial prototypes, software tools and equipment.

-We offer a broad range of courses accredited by the Institution of Engineering and Technology (IET), including joint honours degrees with computer science.
+We offer a broad range of courses accredited by the Institution of Engineering and Technology (IET), including joint honours degrees with computer science and mechanical engineering.
 Electrical and electronic engineering is a fast-moving subject and we continually revise our courses to reflect the latest developments in engineering education.

 Engineering students at Bristol benefit from a dedicated Industrial Liaison Office, which develops engineering-specific links between students and industry.